-The real estate market offers good business opportunities and, even in times of crisis, can yield great results for those who know how to apply the correct techniques in approaching sales with customers and meeting their expectations in relation to the items and conditions offered in the negotiation.
+The real estate market of Blue World City offers good business opportunities and, even in times of crisis, can yield great results for those who know how to apply the correct techniques in approaching sales with customers and meeting their expectations in relation to the items and conditions offered in the negotiation.

 Therefore, in this post, we will point out 5 common mistakes among realtors that are made in approaching the client and we will present ways to overcome them, giving very practical tips and directed to the first contact with the buyer, so that you can extract the greatest possible results from your sales techniques.

 Underestimate the customer before getting to know him more closely

 A big mistake made at the time of many sales approaches, is to treat customers all the same or underestimate a customer, using a tone that knows more about a real estate solution, without first knowing what level of knowledge the customer himself has to regarding what will be treated.